Me Musical Nephews

 Me Musical Nephews is a 1942 one-reel animated cartoon directed by Seymour Kneitel and animated by Tom Johnson and George Germanetti.
 Jack Mercer and Jack Ward wrote the script.
 It is the 113th episode of the Popeye series, which was released on December 25, 1942.

 Plot

 One night, the nephews are practicing playing their music while Popeye is continually falling asleep.
 He tells them to get ready for bed so he can tell them a story.
 The nephews are unhappy with the short story but are sent to bed anyway.
 The nephews are not so tired and eventually start playing music with various objects (such as mattress springs, suspenders, medicine bottles, etc.), and Popeye eventually hears the racket and destroys the radio trying to find what's causing the noise.
 He soon finds out it is coming from the nephews and tries to catch them in the act.
 The sailor fails however and tries to fall asleep anyway.
-He goes crazy and jumps out of the movie theater screen, leaving the film to end with the music playing.
+The sailor goes crazy and jumps out of the movie theater screen, leaving the film to end with the music playing.